Paisley Johnstone & District YFL

 The object of the league shall be to legislate for, foster, develop and improve the game of association football among all classes of youth football clubs throughout the league.

-3.4 The word “League” contained in the rules shall bear the same meaning as “League or Association.”
+- The word “league” contained in the rules shall bear the same meaning as “league or association.”

-3.6 Any disciplinary matters under the jurisdiction of the league shall be dealt with by the Disciplinary Committee in accordance with SYFA disciplinary procedures.
+- Any disciplinary matters under the jurisdiction of the league shall be dealt with by the disciplinary committee in accordance with SYFA disciplinary procedures.

-4.1 All business of the League and all matters arising are dealt with in accordance with the SYFA Confidentiality Agreement.
+4.1 All business of the league and all matters arising are dealt with in accordance with the

 5. CONFLICT OF INTEREST

-6.1 Membership is open to all invited youth football clubs and is applied for on an annual basis
+6.1 Membership is open to all invited youth football clubs/teams and is applied for on an

-6.2 All clubs must be members of the SYFA.
+6.2 All clubs/teams must be members of the SYFA.

-6.4 Each member club is responsible to the League for the action of its players, officials and spectators.
+6.4 Each member club/team is responsible to the league for the action of its players, officials

-6.5 Any change of Club Secretary must be intimated in writing to the League Secretary and the Chief Executive of the SYFA and any subsequent appointment must be similarly notified within 48 hours.
-Clubs failing to properly notify such changes will be fined a sum determined each season by the SYFA.
+6.5 Any change of club/team secretary must be intimated in writing to the league secretary and the chief executive (National Secretary) of the SYFA and any subsequent appointment must be similarly notified within 48 hours.
+Clubs/teams failing to properly notify such changes will be fined a sum determined each season by the SYFA.